Luka-Spa/SwipeRight/docs/README.md

 ## Contents

 In the `src` folder all the source files in `.docx` format can be found
-In the `out` folder the `.pdf` exports of the source files can be found
+In the `dist` folder the `.pdf` exports of the source files can be found
 These files make up the content:

 - Analysis Document